BenjaminMartinezMetaU/capstone/README.md

 - [ ]  Express routes user to different web pages fetching and posting dynamic web content with many endpoints

-- [ ]  Firebase is set up to store user information
+- [ ]  Parse is set up to store user information

 Making an account